lj-ditrapani/16-bit-computer-specification/networking.md

 ===========================

 Up to 16 computers networked together at a time.
+They connect to a network hub.
+Each machine has a network ID set by the controller.
+Each message has a network destination which is a 4 bit ID.
+The message is sent to the machine with the matching ID.
-Each message sent is delivered to all other computers on the network that are enabled in the destination mask.
+If the destination ID matches the sender's ID, then the message is broadcast to to all computers on the network that are enabled in the destination mask.
 Only one message is sent per frame.
 Only the computer with the transmit token can send the message for that frame.